-Triple Falls (Grade 4): You won't be surprised to learn that there are indeed three falls here in this superb rapid.
-The first two have to be run together (the second may have quite a stopper in anything less than low levels and even at fairly low levels it is worth having a throwline here as the pool is boily and pushes up against the side walls.
+Triple Falls (Grade 4/Low levels grade 3): You won't be surprised to learn that there are indeed three falls here in this superb rapid.
+The first two have to be run together.
+The second has quite a stopper in anything less than low levels and even at fairly low levels it is worth having a throwline here as the pool is boily and pushes up against the side walls.
 There is a mini gorge before the third drop containing one tiny little hole known as Simon's folly.
-The third drop is a four metre plunge which really clears the sinuses and gives 'down time' if the river is flowing well.
+The third drop is a 3 metre plunge which really clears the sinuses and gives 'down time' if the river is flowing well.
 You can easily session this rapid by walking back up on the left bank.

-Block Falls (grade 4): This drop of about 10 feet has a number of boulders close to the base of the drop and a slot on the lip which can trap a kayak.
-Normal route is towards the left.
+Letterbox (grade 4): This drop of about 3m has a number of boulders close to the base of the drop and a slot on the lip which can trap a kayak.
+Normal route is boof on the left, heading hard left.
 This fall is worth looking closely at if you don't want broken ankles.
 The hole at the bottom is surprisingly sticky and can recirculate swimmers at most levels.
 Generally unrunnable in very low flows, the portage on the right bank is straightforward.

-Crack of Doom (Grade 4): Boulders lead to a drop sideways into a fissure quickly followed by an 8 foot fall into a clean pool.
+Crack of Doom (Grade 4): Boulders lead to a drop sideways into a fissure quickly followed by an 8 foot fall into a pool.
 Catches many people out, perhaps one of the most technically difficult rapids?
 Portage/protect on the right.
 There is a convenient ledge from which you can do line safety or take pictures.